rwxrob/zet/20220110042900/README.md

 posters every other week or so with tweaks.
 (The local print shop loved me.)
 I intend on maintain the poster PDFs again so that people can print them out and hang them up if they want to chart their learning.
-I have always loved having the visual aide.
+I have always loved having the visual aid.

 However, I'm thinking that the chart this time will be quite a bit more complex since I plan to update it with the SKILSTAK badges instead of